jbcodeforce/shift_left_utils/docs/command.md

 * `update-tables`: Update the tables with SQL code changes...
 * `init-unit-tests`: Initialize the unit test folder and...
 * `run-test-suite`: Run all the unit tests or a specified test...
+* `delete-tests`: Delete the unit tests for a given table.
+* `explain`: Get the Flink execution plan explanations...

 ### `table init`